“Probably the most inexpensive and fun way to get started with satellite communications”

 The onboard ESP8266 NodeMCU microprocessor has wifi-capability and can be controlled automatically with an easy to use android app that you can install for free from Google Play.
-It’s even possible to write your own firmware and upload it directly via USB and the free Arduino IDE software.

 The outer dimensions are only approx 18x15x15cm and houses both the Nema17 stepper motors and the controller board inside the black, outer casing.

 The hardware consists mainly of 3D-printed parts, with CNC-cut plastic sides and top cover.
 The total individual components needed to construct one adds up to around 150pcs.